yasiupl/rcktsim/README.md

 ## Gameplay

+### Objective
+    Shoot down as many enemy spacecraft and missles as possible.
+    Your final score is the number of points acquired times the dificulty level.

 ### Controls
     F1 - Print help message
-    W-S / Up-Down = Throttle Up-Down
+    W-S / Up-Down - Throttle Up-Down
+    A-D / Left-Right - Rotate Left-Right
     E - Shoot rocket
     Space - Toggle engine thrust

-### Objective
-    Shoot down as many enemy spacecraft and rockets as possible.
-Your final score is the number of points acquired times the dificulty level.

 ### Dificulty levels

-    1 - I'm too young to die - Enemies fly in straight lines, no rockets 2 - Hey, not too rough - Enemies try to follow you, no rockets 3 - Hurt me plenty - Enemies follow you, shoot rockets that fly in straight lines 4 - Ultra-violence - Enemies follow you, rockets lock onto you
+    1 - I'm too young to die - Enemies fly in straight lines, no missles 2 - Hey, not too rough - Enemies try to follow you, no missles 3 - Hurt me plenty - Enemies follow you, shoot missles that fly in straight lines 4 - Ultra-violence - Enemies follow you, missles lock onto you